 - (a) In addition to Section 80061, the following shall apply.
-Subsections (d) and (h)(7) shall not apply to nonminor dependents. - (b) The licensee shall ensure that the child's authorized representative is notified no later than the next business day if the following circumstances have occurred without the authorized representative's participation: - (1) The child has been placed in the facility under emergency circumstances. - (2) The child has been removed from the facility. - (3) Each time the child has been placed in a manual restraint, to be reported as required in Section 87095.61. - (4) Any unusual absence or failure of a child to return or inform the facility that they are not returning for a specified period of time. - (A) A child identified to be at risk of, or having been commercially sexually exploited who has not informed the facility of an absence should be reported to the authorized representative as soon as is reasonably possible and in no case longer than 24 hours. - (c) The licensee shall ensure that the child's authorized representative is sent prior written notification regarding the need for nonemergency relocation of the child to another facility. - (d) The licensee shall ensure that the child's authorized representative is notified if the child is not enrolled in or regularly attending school. - (e) The licensee shall notify the Department, in writing, within ten (10) days of any change in the facility administrator. - (f) The licensee shall notify the licensing agency in writing within ten business days of acquiring a new member of the board of directors.
-The notification shall include the following: - (1) Name and mailing address of the new member of the board of directors;
+Subsections (d) and (h)(7) shall not apply to nonminor dependents. - (b) The licensee shall ensure that the child's authorized representative is notified no later than the next business day if the following circumstances have occurred without the authorized representative's participation: - (1) The child has been placed in the facility under emergency circumstances. - (2) The child has been removed from the facility. - (3) Each time the child has been placed in a manual restraint, to be reported as required in Section 87095.61. - (4) Any unusual absence or failure of a child to return or inform the facility that they are not returning for a specified period of time. - (A) A child identified to be at risk of, or having been commercially sexually exploited who has not informed the facility of an absence should be reported to the authorized representative as soon as is reasonably possible and in no case longer than 24 hours. - (c) The licensee shall ensure that the child's authorized representative is sent prior written notification regarding the need for nonemergency relocation of the child to another facility. - (d) The licensee shall ensure that the child's authorized representative is notified if the child is not enrolled in or regularly attending school. - (e) The licensee shall notify the Department, in writing, within ten (10) days of any change in the facility administrator. - (f) The licensee shall notify the Department, in writing, within ten (10) days of any change in the mental health program head of service.

-- (2) Date he or she joined the board of directors, and - (3) A copy of the LIC 9165A signed by the new member of the board of directors. - (g) The licensee shall notify the Department, in writing, within ten (10) days of the hiring of a new administrator.
-The notification shall include the following: - (1) Name, and residence and mailing addresses of the new administrator. - (2) Date he/she assumed his/her position. - (3) Description of his/her background and qualifications, including documentation of required education and administrator certification.

-(A) A photocopy of the documentation shall be permitted.
+- (g) The licensee shall notify the licensing agency in writing within ten business days of acquiring a new member of the board of directors.
+The notification shall include the following: - (1) Name and mailing address of the new member of the board of directors; - (2) Date he or she joined the board of directors, and - (3) A copy of the LIC 9165A signed by the new member of the board of directors. - (h) The licensee shall notify the Department, in writing, within ten (10) days of the hiring of a new administrator.
+The notification shall include the following: - (1) Name, and residence and mailing addresses of the new administrator. - (2) Date assumed position. - (3) Description of background and qualifications, including documentation of required education and administrator certification. - (A) A photocopy of the documentation shall be permitted. - (i) The licensee shall notify the Department, in writing, within ten (10) days of the hiring of a new mental health program head of service.
+The notification shall include the following: - (1) Name, and residence and mailing addresses of the new head of service. - (2) Date assumed position. - (j) Incident Reports must include the following: - (1) Date, time, duration and location of the incident. - (2) A detailed narrative, describing the incident and the events leading up to the incident. - (3) Analysis of the incident: - (A) Other reportable incidents involving the same child in the preceding six months. - (B) Description of other previous incidents. - 1.
+Dates of previous incidents. - 2.
+Types of previous incidents.